-We and collaborating investigators have conducted five phase 2 clinical trials to evaluate the ability of custirsen to enhance the effects of therapy in patients with prostate, nonsmall cell lung and breast cancers.
-Results have been presented for each of these phase 2 trials.
-Our phase 3 registration trials have been designed based on our phase 2 clinical trials.
-Data from these phase 2 studies demonstrate the potential benefit of adding custirsen, a second generation antisense molecule, to existing cancer therapies.
+We and collaborating investigators have conducted one phase 3 clinical trial and five phase 2 clinical trials to evaluate the ability of custirsen to enhance the effects of therapy in prostate, non-small cell lung and breast cancers.
+Results have been presented for each of these trials.
+Data from these trials demonstrate the potential benefit of adding custirsen, a second generation antisense molecule, to existing cancer therapies.